From Server-Based to Client-Based Machine Learning: A Comprehensive Survey: Future Directions

-\item Aggregation Methods: Although we have introduced several kinds of data aggregation methods in \ref{DA}, we don't think any of them can perform so well that little improvement is able to be done.
-Since in traditional distributed machine learning, the number of workers is usually under one hundred, no one has the experience to aggregate tens of thousands of updates in a round in the scenario of mobile distributed machine learning.
+\paragraph{\textbf{Aggregation Methods}} For existing data aggregation methods designed for server-based distributed training (\eg, FedAvg~\cite{mcmahan2016communication}, Ensemble-Compression~\cite{sun2017ensemble}, and Codistillation~\cite{anil2018large}), none of them guarantees a fast convergence.
+Since the number of workers is usually under one hundred in server-based distributed training, no one has the experience to aggregate tens of thousands of updates in a round in client-based training.
 Moreover, the above-introduced methods all have disadvantages.
-The averaging-based methods may cause a decrease in the convergence speed because it can reduce the scale of updates on weights.
+The averaging-based methods may cause a significant decrease in the convergence speed as they reduce the scale of updates on weights.
 They may also not be suitable for non-convex problems.
-The distillation-based methods may not be able to merge tens of thousands of models because it will need very much additional computation to handle this complex task.
-So how to develop an outstanding and efficient data aggregation method which can make the best use of the information contained in the updates is an urgent problem need to be solved.
+The distillation-based methods may not be able to merge tens of thousands of models because they need much additional computation to handle this complex task.
+Thus, how to design an effective, efficient, and robust aggregation method is an urgent problem to be solved.

-\item Mobile Edge Computing: We have already introduced mobile edge computing in Section \ref{sec:related}, here we will show how to combine distributed machine learning with it.
-The local training process on mobile devices can be divided into two steps: \begin{enumerate}

-\item Use samples and their corresponding labels to get the loss function which only contains the weights of the model as its variables.

-\item Calculate the partial derivatives of the loss function and use gradient descent to update the model.